digiaonline/docs/recruitment/html5/README.md

 # HTML5 test

-This is a preliminary test to determine the technical ability of developers applying for front-end positions at Nord Software.
+This is a preliminary test to determine the technical ability of developers applying for front-end positions at Digia.

 Before starting, please read carefully through the instructions below.
 You are free to look up any information online and offline and spend as much time on the test as you deem necessary.
-Please direct any questions to Eric Nishio at eric@nordsoftware.com.
+Please direct any questions to Eric Nishio at eric.nishio@digia.com.

 Your task is to create a small signup form and a list of participants with [React](https://facebook.github.io/react/) that meets the following